I wrote this quickly. I wanted to get the idea out there and polish it up later. It’s about life and death.

 - One issue I was wondering about is – would delivering food and water to Yemen just get in the hands of the “bad people”.
 My solution is that the drones just continually drop food and water everywhere so it’s like an easter egg hunt.
 It’s not like the case where warlords can hijack a truck full of aid.
 The supplies would be constantly dispersed randomly in regions that need it.

-- Seven hours of continuous use may overhead the drone motors.
+- Seven hours of continuous use may overheat the drone motors.
 This is an area I’m not familiar with, but I suspect it could be a problem

 - It’s possible a traditional airplane drone will work better (when it comes to duration issues).
 Ideally, you can fashion the wing with solar panel in a way where the panel is no longer a “bad drag” creator and actually contributes to lift.
 I prefer the helicopter style drone because you can more easily pinpoint payload drop off and drone landings.